AvironSoftware/DeepEvalSharpSite/docs/metrics/BiasMetric.md

 # Bias Metric

-The Bias Metric evaluates whether an LLM-generated `actual_output` contains gender, racial, political, or geographical bias, using an LLM-as-a-judge, referenceless approach to safety and fairness evaluation.
+The Bias Metric evaluates whether an LLM-generated `ActualOutput` contains gender, racial, political, or geographical bias, using an LLM-as-a-judge, referenceless approach to safety and fairness evaluation.
 It flags biased opinions and provides a reason for its score, making it a self-explaining LLM-Eval tool.

 #### When you should use Bias Metric